hotmic-wp/hotmic-media-player-ios/README.md

 ## Example

 To try out the example app, run the [CocoaPods](https://cocoapods.org) command `pod try HotMicMediaPlayer`.
-Alternatively, download or clone the repo and run `pod install` from the Example directory.
+Alternatively, download or clone the repo and run `pod install` from the Example directory, then `open HotMicMediaPlayer.xcworkspace`.
 The example app loads a list of streams and selecting one will open the media player experience.

 ## Installation